ddvk/remarkable-hacks/README.md

 ![Screenshot1](docs/images/screenshot_2011_bookmarks.png) ![Screenshot1](docs/images/screenshot_2011_numpad.png)

 ## Changes
+### patch_202
+- add naming of bookmarks (press and hold the bookmark in the list)
+- removed the close button
+- wifi button in the share  menu (for easy on/off)
 ### patch_201 (based on 2.0.1.1, early beta)
 - gotopage (custom numpad input)
 - bookmark for the last page (go to last page)